2019 GMC Terrain Trim Levels with Comparisons & Configurations.

 A Preferred package is also among the Terrain SLT’s list of options.
 The hands-free and programmable power tailgate helps with loading cargo.
 A power passenger seat and a heated steering are included.
 GMC continues to offer the stylish Black Edition appearance package on the Terrain SLT.
 However, the SLT trim’s available Chrome package satisfies the drivers who desire a flashier look.

-Compare the Terrain SLT vs Denali Trim Levels.
+Compare the Terrain SLT vs Denali Trims.
 What is the difference?

 Topping the Terrain lineup is the plush Denali trim.
 It comes loaded with virtually all of the features available on the SLT trim.
 However, the Driver Alert II package remains an option.
 Only one power source is available for the Terrain Denali, which is the more powerful 2.0-liter engine.